nextstrain/nextclade/docs/dev/developer-guide.md

    Open `http://localhost:3000/` in the browser.
 Typescript code changes should trigger rebuild and fast refresh of the app.
 If you rebuild the WebAssembly module (ina separate terminal instance), it should also pick up the changes automatically.

-   The optimized production version of the web app can be built and served with
+   Alternatively, the optimized ("production") version of the web app can be built and served with

     ```bash
     yarn prod:build